 1 Year 1 Unit

 This sequential high school mathematics course achieves the unification of topics that have traditionally been segregated in a three-year sequence consisting of algebra, geometry, and intermediate algebra and trigonometry.
 Students will benefit from the early introduction of practical modern aspects of mathematics, particularly logic, probability and statistics.
-Students are introduced to these topics, plus topics in geometry up to, but not including formal proof, as well as the algebraic skills needed in a first year high school mathematics course.
+Students are introduced to these topics, plus topics in geometry up to, but not including formal proof, as well as the algebraic skills needed in a first-year high school mathematics course.

-Algebra Yr I – MAT301
+Algebra Year I – MAT301

 1 Year 1 Unit